GoogleCloudPlatform/document-intake-accelerator/utils/docai-wh/README.md

 export DOCAI_PROJECT_ID=     # Project ID of the GCP Project with DocAI Processor used for document parsing
 ```
 ## Setup
+* The setup step takes care of the required access permissions and roles (user running the script must have owner rights to the projects and be able to modify org policy and add IAM permissions).
+* As the output the Service Account Key  (`$KEY_PATH`) is generated in the current directory, which is used in the execution step.
-Whenever setup is changed (env variables change as setup in the previous step), you will have to re-run setup script below.
+* Whenever setup is changed (env variables change as setup in the previous step), you will have to re-run setup script below.

 ```shell
 cd utils/docai-wh
 ./setup_docai_wh.sh
 ```

 ## Execution

 ```shell
 source SET
 GOOGLE_APPLICATION_CREDENTIALS=${KEY_PATH}  python docai_wa_loaddocs.py -d gs://<PATH-TO-FOLDER> [-n <NAME-OF-THE-ROOT-FOLDER]